scientific-python/cookie/docs/pages/guides/gha_wheels.md

 try to upload the same file from two places - you can trick Travis into avoiding the sdist, for example).

+{: .note-title }

+> Other architectures
+>
 > On Travis, `cibuildwheel` even has the ability to create ARM and PowerPC
 > builds natively.
 IBM Z builds are also available but in beta.
 However, due to
 > Travis CI's recent dramatic reduction on open source support, emulating these
 > architectures on GHA or Azure is probably better.
+Maybe look into Cirrus CI,
+> which has some harder-to-find architectures.

 <!-- prettier-ignore-start -->